Winning and Losing

 (ii) The game has passed Turn 20, and one team (the winning team) has more kills than the other team (the losing team).

 Players have 30 / 45 / 75 seconds to input their decisions in Decision Phase (depending on whether the mode is 4v4, 2v2 or 1v1).
 No extensions are permitted at present.

-Each Dominator may take 1 Full Action and as many Free Actions as they wish.
-Under no circumstances may a Dominator take more than one Full Action in a single turn.
+Each Seer may take 1 Full Action and as many Free Actions as they wish.
+Under no circumstances may a Seer take more than one Full Action in a single turn.
 In general, taking a Full Action will limit movement to 4 squares, although several Full Actions such as the Second Wind catalyst specifically do not limit movement.
-If no Full Action is taken, the Dominator may move up to 8 squares.
+If no Full Action is taken, the Seer may move up to 8 squares.
 See Movement below.

-Each Dominator has 5 main abilities, plus a Passive.
-The Passive is always active, and may or may not be integral to what the Dominator does.
+Each Seer has 5 main abilities, plus a Passive.
+The Passive is always active, and may or may not be integral to what the Seer does.

 The 5 abilities always (except for Aris) include a Primary (no cooldown), three additional abilities (“2-4”) that generally have cooldowns, and an Ultimate (no cooldown but costs energy).
 The non-Ultimate abilities typically generate Energy, and an Ultimate typically costs 100 Energy to use (although certain Ults may cost less).